deepakjacob/freebsd-tools/README.md

 # freebsd-tools

+Various ulities for window mamagment and app launchers.
-The latest changes are in the "new" branch (which includes qtile and dwm-flexipatch)
+The latest changes are in the "new" branch (which includes qtile and dwm-flexipatch).